 So be inquisitive, and be there to help your manager.

 We don't limit one-on-one meetings to teams and their managers.
-You can talk to anybody in the organization.
+You can do skip level one-on-ones, and you can talk to anybody in the organization.
 If you become comfortable at doing one-on-ones with your team, you can book a recurring meeting with a peer or with anyone at any part of the organization as well.

 Build relationships and build your network through one-on-ones.
 Find out what's going on in other parts of the company.
 It’ll pay off when you need to get things done or when you need to find out information in the future.